 All candidates for distinction and honorary membership must be nominated by two existing Fellows of the Faculty of Public Health.
-There is no limit on the number of individuals that each Fellow can nominate each year.
+There is no limit on the number of individuals that a Fellow can nominate each year.

-The timeline for the 2021/2022 nominations round is:
+The timeline for the 2023/2024 nomination round is:

-- All proposals to be received by 17:00 on 30 November 2021 - Successful candidates and their proposers to be notified in March 2022 - New members to be admitted to membership at the FPH annual general meeting in June 2022
+- All proposals to be received by 17:00 on Monday 11 December 2023 - Successful candidates and their proposers to be notified of outcome in March 2024 - New members to be admitted to membership at the FPH annual general meeting in June 2024